Artanemus/SCM_SwimClubMeet-R/README.md

 ![Hero SwimClubMeet ICON](ASSETS/SwimClubMeet_HeroIcon_100x100.png)

 ### SwimClubMeet.exe (SCM) is an application that manages you members and runs your club-nights.
+It's 'extremely simple' to use!

 ---
-SCM is a 32bit application written in C++ It's part of an eco system of applications that make up the SwimClubMeet project.
+It's part of an eco system of applications that make up the SwimClubMeet project.

+- SCM_BuildMeAClub-R
+- SCM_Nominate-R
+- SCM_Marshall-R
+- SCM_TimeKeeper-R
+- SCM_UpdateDataBase-R
+- SCM_Member-R
+- SCM_TimeDrops
+- SCM_DolphinTiming
+- SCM_LeaderBoard
+- SCM_MoreReports
+- SCM_REST (WIP)
+- SCM_Account (TBA)
+- SCM_RoboHelp (Asset builder for help files).

+This GitHub repository is Version 1 of SwimClubMeet (Current).
+It uses the SwimClubMeet MSSQL dataBase version 1.1.5.3.

+Version 2 of SwimClubMeet is in development... repository - SCM_SwimClubMeet2.
+A work in progress, it takes SCM to professional level.

 ![The eco system of SCM](ASSETS/SCM_GroupOfIcons.png)